Kx393/ESP32-Cam-Control-car/README.md

-ESP32 camera module car code and diagram with speed contorl, live camera feed and flashlight using PWM (pulse with modulation) using wifi connection
+ESP32 camera module car code and diagram with speed contorl, live camera feed, flashlight using PWM (pulse with modulation) and using wifi connection